Last Updated on March 23, 2023 by admin

 Safety Considerations at Bryce Canyon

-There’s a few things to keep in mind while out at Bryce Canyon National Park with young children.
+There’s a few things we kept in mind while we were exploring Bryce Canyon with a toddler.

-Be sure to bring enough water for everyone in your party.
+We made sure to bring enough water for everyone in your party.
 The high desert can be very arid.
 We like to keep our water cool by using an insulated water bottle.
-During the summer, you’ll want to be aware of the signs of heat exhaustion (especially if you are hiking).
+During the summer, it’s important to be aware of the signs of heat exhaustion (especially if you are hiking).

-Before heading out for your hike, always check out current trail conditions on the National Park Service website or speak with a park ranger.
+Before heading out for a hike, we checked current trail conditions on the National Park Service website or spoke with a park ranger.

-Be aware of steep drop-offs along the rim.
-(Stay on the marked trails).
+We were aware of steep drop-offs along the rim.
+(We made sure to stay on the marked trails.)

 In summary, we recommend the following activities at Bryce Canyon National Park for a toddler or a baby: